Flaick/Flaick.github.io/_pages/about.md

 My name is Kun Yuan, a Ph.D. student, co-supervised by Prof. [Nicolas PADOY](http://camma.u-strasbg.fr/npadoy) (Université de Strasbourg) and Prof. [Nassir NAVAB](https://www.professoren.tum.de/navab-nassir) (Technische Universität München).
 My research focus is AI in healthcare, especially designing computer vision-based algorithms to build multiple applications in laparoscopic and robotic surgeries.
 I am also interested in the multi-moidality learning with vision and language in the surgical applications.
 I am always open to collaboration.
 Feel free to drop me an e-mail.

+**I am currently on the job market and actively seeking faculty positions.**

 News
 ======
 [Jul 2025] 3 **papers** accepted at **MICCAI 2025**.